Duration: 8 weeks (10.21.21-12.16.21)

 We synthesized these ideas with our research and sketched out possible features and flows, which led to wireframe sketches, which eventually led to our prototype.

-After we sketched out our wireframes, we created them in Figma.
-Then, we received feedback on our first prototype from our peers, some on visuals and some on the flows and features.
-We synthesized this feedback and incorporated it into the high-fidelity prototype.
+After making these key decisions, we created a higher fidelity prototype in Figma.
+We collected feedback on this prototype from our peers, some on visuals and some on the flows and features.
+We synthesized this feedback to make another iteration of the high-fidelity prototype.

-The main Activities page displays activities my category, with the ability to filter and search.
+The main Activities page displays activities by category, with the ability to filter and search.

 If the user searches for pizza for example, they would be taken to a grid view that displays pizza businesses with their accounts, images, distance, and price, with filtering options as well.